sfc-gh-akelkar/insite/Cortex_REST_API_Optimization.md

 ## Key Changes

 ### 1. **Authentication**
-- Extracts session token from existing `aiconn` ODBC connection
+- Extracts session token from existing `aiconn` ODBC connection using `SYSTEM$GET_SESSION_TOKEN()`
+- **Works with any authentication method**: OAuth, key pair, username/password, SSO, etc.
-- No additional authentication setup required
+- No additional authentication setup required - reuses whatever auth method the ODBC connection is already using
-- Reuses same credentials
+- The session token is tied to the active connection, not the authentication method

 ### 2. **Enhanced Prompt**
 - Separated system prompt (role/context) from user prompt (specific task)